laravel-enso/history-tracker/README.md

     ```php
        protected  = ModelHistory::class;
     ```

-Now, each time a tracked model instance is created or updated, if any of the tracked attributes changed, an entry will be inserted in the corresponding history table, mirroring the desired data from model and having a link (FK) to the tracked model.

 The trait also defines a relationship to the history model instances, so you can access the snapshots by calling `histories`: